ibarraespinosa/superblog/_posts/2019-05-14-welcome-to-jekyll.md

 ## Github Pages.

-Create a repository with the same name of the directory of your blog, better use one word.
+Create a repository with the same name of the directory of your blog.

+Now you can go to your directory and do

+(change the word _superblog_ for your blog)

+{% highlight bash %}
+git init
+git add .
+git commit -m "first message"
+git remote add origin https://github.com/ibarraespinosa/superblog/.git git push - origin master
+{% endhighlight %}

+check here

+Then go to your repository on Github, click on settings, scroll down and activate your GitHub Pages with source on your master branch:

 ## Original content below